Crab Orchard Utility Water Treatment Plant

 Later the District was re-created to expand its boundaries to include the Community of Fairfield Glade and the majority of the Eastern portion of Cumberland County.

-In 1995 the District constructed a 137 acre lake and a 2 million gallon per day treatment plant and began producing all their water to their customers.
+In 1995 the District constructed a 137-acre lake and a 2 million gallon per day treatment plant and began producing all their water for their customers.
 Later the plant was increased to a 4 million gallon per day plant, where we currently treat approximately 1.5 million gallons per day.

 Board members are appointed by the Cumberland County Mayor.
 Board members elect their own Chairman.

-The Crab Orchard Board of Commissioners meet each month on the second Tuesday at 5:00 p.m. at the main office: 2089 East First Street, Crossville, TN 38555
+The Crab Orchard Board of Commissioners meets each month on the second Tuesday at 5:00 p.m. at the main office: 2089 East First Street, Crossville, TN 38555